 If your business plan included the addition of new employees to your business, it is time to start the hiring process.
 Compliance with labor laws in Kansas will ensure that your employees are treated appropriately at your business and their rights as employees are protected.

 With reference to the pre-employment screening process in Kansas, an employer is entitled to view a job applicant’s criminal history and obtain the relevant records from the criminal justice system.
-Job offers to prospective candidates cannot be conditioned based on the applicant's consumer credit report and other credit information.

 The current minimum wage in Kansas is $7.25.
 You can refer to the Kansas Department of Labor for more information on employment laws in Kansas.